May 7, 2018

 Project management is shifting.
 Many teams that were once working in Waterfall are now asked to manage projects in Agile.
 In a group of surveyed project leaders, 44% reported that they must support a mix of Agile and Waterfall methodologies.
-And with this change come a lot of questions and concerns about how to best manage that transition, how to stay productive, and how to report up the chain with the right metrics.
+And with this change come a lot of questions and concerns about how to best manage that transition, how to stay productive, and how to report up the chain with the right project performance metrics.
 You're faced with a task that seems insurmountable.

-Whether you're working in Agile yourself or interacting with an Agile team, your project management process doesn't work if you don't understand how to communicate between these two methodologies.
+Whether you're working in Agile yourself or interacting with an Agile team, your project management process doesn't work if you don't understand how to communicate between these two project management methodologies.
 In reality, 55% of project managers agree that effective communication among project stakeholders is the number one success factor in a successful project.
 If you don't understand the jargon between the two work processes, your project management style will likely fail.